cloudership/infra_k8s_svc/live/apps/mlflow/README.md

 ### Tracking Server

 The tracking server uses the RDBMS configured through IaC and expects secrets `DB_HOSTNAME` and `DB_PORT` in the `iac-config` ConfigMap.
-The database itself must be separately created along with a user to access it.
-These details must be added to a Kubernetes secret called `mlflow` with keys `DB_USER`, `DB_PASSWORD`, and `DB_NAME`.
+The database details must match those in 10-secret.crypt.yaml

 Check the top-level README for how to manage k8s secrets.